alantj96/alant-data-science-portfolio/README.md

 - Data cleaning, analysis and visualization proyect to explore Police Traffic Activity in the State of Rhode Island.
 - Testing of different questions/hypothesis regarding the correlation between variables.
 - Which gender gets stopped the most?
 What are the most violations commited?
 How does weather relate to arrest rates?
-- Follow the scrpit answer these and many other intersting questions!
+- Follow the script answer these and many other intersting questions!

 [Divvy Bike Sharing Analysis](https://github.com/alantang96/alant-data-science-portfolio/blob/main/Divvy_bike_sharing_AlanT.ipynb):
 - Analysis of 1 year of trips data for a bike sharing service, revealing insights on user patterns and trends to suggest strategies and convert casual users into member users.